 Bridal lehengas in pristine ivory hues have been popular for a long time.
 Brides have been selecting white wedding lehengas for their big day, whether embroidered or not, and creating style statements worth raving over.

 5. Dried Flowers

 Dried flowers are appropriate for a winter celebration because of their long life.
-Dried flowers are frequently used to add a rustic element to the celebration.
-It is commonly used in ceremony arches, and hanging installations, but they also make an excellent centrepiece.
+They are frequently used to add a rustic element to the celebration.
+They are commonly used in ceremony arches, and hanging installations, but they also make an excellent centrepiece.

 6. Baby breaths

 Baby breath has been revived as a trendy and refined bloom that may stand alone or blended in with other contemporary flowers in bouquets.
-These soft globes are a wonderful wedding decoration in any environment, whether they’re hung high in a barn or draped over a chair like here.
+These soft globes are a wonderful wedding decoration in any environment, whether they’re hung high in a barn or draped over a chair.